ClarisaD/DM1143-Ideation-and-Prototyping-FA18-Diaz/projects/creative-process-annotated-bibliography-and-video-documentary.md

 ### Annotated Bibliography

 You will write an annotated bibliography as a team.
 I recommend using google docs to collaboratively write.
-The bare minimum of sources is five.
+The bare minimum of sources is ten.
+You will be graded based on the thoroughness of your research.
+You should have many different types of sources in your bibliography.
+These sources should have an impact on the work you create.

 Using [Purdue OWL Annotated Bibliography Guidelines](https://owl.english.purdue.edu/owl/resource/614/01/), summarize, assess, and reflect.